Nawapon19/ML-Practice/README.md

 # ML_Practice
-This is a repo for keeping machine learning excersises.
+This is a repo for keeping machine learning exercises.